ericl16384/keyword-analysis/documentation.md

 ## Location replacement

 Before filtering into adgroups, all locations are replaced with LOCATION. `IN` for Indiana is ignored, as it translates to `in`.
+Locations are replaced with word-match to improve performance.

 ## Resulting CSV data file